Section214/K9Bot/readme.md

 K9 is (being) designed to function as a flexible, modular, multi-purpose Discord bot.
 More than that, however, it's my first attempt to actually learn Node.JS...
 So go easy on me!

-Right now, K9 doesn't do anything but connect to Discord... but I'm working on it!
+Right now, K9 doesn't do much... he can join/leave channels, go afk, and play ping-pong... but I'm working on it!

 <!--More information can be found at [section214.com](https://section214.com/product/k9bot).-->